Yanant27/lost-and-found-system/README.md

 # Lost & Found System
-The main purpose is to gain practice in developing Spring Boot application and how to secure web application using Spring Security.
-It provides CRUD operations (create, read, update and delete data from database), role-based access control (RBAC) and login, logout functionality.
+The system provides CRUD operations (create, read, update and delete data from database), role-based access control (RBAC) and login, logout functionality.
+To protect from too many login attempt with incorrect password, account will be locked for more than 3 failed log in.
+It will be automatically unlocked after one hour.

 ## Table of Contents
 - [Technologies](#technologies)